I’ve been in transit for the last few days, but now I’m back home. Glad to be back, but also a tad scared.

 And then, after the long flight, back to Canberra.
 And what a sight as I approached Canberra airport!

 Yes, another bushfire.
 This one the (then) out of control Orrorol Valley fire south of Canberra.
 With four days of hot weather predicted (including two days of 42C), it could easily get worse.
-I felt sad and oddly guilty flying about this.
+I felt sad and oddly guilty flying in during this.
 Everything is so dry and the fire was so clearly visible from the air – and the airport tarmac.
 I had forgotten how stressful it had been living in the middle of the smoke and surrounded by fires.
 And I had missed out of the destructive hailstones and fires near the airport!
 It’s a funny welcome home, but I am still glad to be here.

 I’m sharing below some beautiful yet scary photos from my friend Erna aka @simplycheecky.
 I don’t think many people in southern Canberra slept well last night.